Privacy Policy

 2008

-- Maccagno (VA) - Museo Civico Parisi Valle, “Acquisitions 2008” – Under the patronage of the Lombardy Region and the Province of Varese.
-Coordination by Associazione AdActa, curated by C. Rizzi.
-Catalogue at the exhibition.
+- Maccagno (VA) - Parisi Valle Civic Museum, “Acquisitions 2008” – Under the Patronage of the Lombardy Region and the Province of Varese.
+Coordination: AdActa Association, curated by C. Rizzi.
+Catalogue in the exhibition.

-- Oporto (Portugal) - Galleria Geraldes Da Silva, Contemporary Art Collective.
+- Oporto (Portugal) - Geraldes Da Silva Gallery, Contemporary Art Group Exhibition.

-- Vienna - Galleria Am Roten Hof, “Made in Italy II” Award, curated by G. Klebacz.
+- Vienna - Am Roten Hof Gallery, “Made in Italy II” Prize, curated by G. Klebacz.

-- Agrigento - “Agrigento Arte 2008 – Signs of the Times”.
-Contemporary Art Fair, coordinated by Centro Studi Erato.
-Catalogue at the exhibition.
+- Agrigento - “Agrigento Arte 2008 – Signs of Time”.
+Contemporary Art Fair, coordination Centro Studi Erato.
+Catalogue in the exhibition.

-- Aprilia (LT) – Department of Culture, “Alfredo & Franco Crocco – Chromatic Variations – Between Naturalism and Abstractionism”.
-Sala Manzù, solo exhibition.
+- Aprilia (LT) – Department of Culture, “Alfredo & Franco Crocco – Chromatic Variations – Between Naturalism and Abstraction”.
+Sala Manzù, solo show.
 Presentation by M. Della Serra.

-- Guidonia Montecelio (RM) – Department of Culture, “Air, Wind, Flight: Ethereal Dimensions of Art”, curated by L. Rubini.
+- Guidonia Montecelio (RM) – Department of Culture, “Air, wind, flight: ethereal dimensions of art”, curated by L. Rubini.
 Cloister of the former Convent of San Michele.
-Catalogue at the exhibition.
+Catalogue in the exhibition.

 - Vigonza (PD) – Department of Culture “2008 Italian Graphic Art”, Castello dei Da Peraga, curated by the National Association of Italian Engravers of Vigonza (PD).

-- Rome – Galleria “Il trittico”, “Italian Engravers”, curated by S. Fattibene.
+- Rome – “Il trittico” Gallery, “Italian Engravers”, curated by S. Fattibene.

 2009